Uppum Mulakum: Keshu & Merlin

 Keshu, carefree and humorous, meets Merlin, his responsible and grounded opposite.
 Their evolving relationship brings a balance of humor and life lessons.
 Keshu dreams of a simple life in his ancestral home, which others dismiss as idealistic.

 Merlin is the daughter of businessman Vincent Gomes, from a Catholic business family.
 Complications arise when Aleena Francis, Keshu's childhood crush (and Merlin's cousin), enters the story unaware of his current relationship.
 The narrative centers on the resulting love triangle.

-Other Plotlines
+Sidhu’s return from Dubai

-Characters like Bhavani Amma (Neelu's mother), Kanakam (a family friend), and Kalyani "Kallu" (Lechu's daughter) take on larger roles.
-The show continues to explore sibling dynamics among Lechu, Keshu, Shiva, and Paru.
+Sidhu returns from Dubai after a long four years and reunites with his wife Lachu and daughter Kallu.
+Uppum Mulakum returns to its earlier glory with Bhavani Amma(Neelu's mother), Kanakam(Balu's relative), Kalyani(Lachu's daughter) in more prominent roles.